Nina G

 What you get.

 Year 1 vet cover fully funded.
 If ICP grows, cover runs up to five years and £95 is returned at cycle close with a surplus share on top.
-If ICP is flat after Year 1, the protocol closes early and £95 is returned. $NINAG tokens are yours either way.
+If ICP is flat after Year 1, the protocol closes early and £95 is returned.
+Cover is yours regardless.
+Sell any amount of your $NINAG tokens before cycle close and your Bonanza rights — the £95 return and any surplus — are gone.

 • 🐾 £500/yr vet cover — Year 1 fully funded · Years 2–5 require ICP growth